libp1pp

 Internal label namespace

-libp1pp reserves the label prefix libp1pp__ for all internal state and
+libp1pp reserves the global label prefix libp1pp__ for all internal

-helper labels — bump allocator cursor/base/cap words, internal scratch
+state and helper labels — bump allocator cursor/base/cap words, internal

-User code must not define labels beginning with libp1pp__, and must
+User code must not define globals beginning with libp1pp__, and must not

-not reference them directly; everything libp1pp exposes is reachable
+reference them directly; everything libp1pp exposes is reachable through

 Public entry points (the functions and macros listed in this document,